erickfis/NOAA-Storm-Database/readme.md

 ![Worst property damaging
 occurrences](readme_files/figure-markdown_strict/prop-single-plot-1.png)

-The single most economic damaging event to properties was a **TIDE, that occurred in LOUISIANA, ORLEANS, on 2005-08-29, causing U$
+The single most economic damaging event to properties was a **tide, that occurred in louisiana, orleans, on 2005-08-29, causing U$
 $17,900,000,000 in losses**.

 ### Most Property Damaging event in all time